 The Academy is working as part of the Rapid Research Information Forum (RRIF), a group chaired by Chief Scientist, Dr Alan Finkel AO FAA FTSE FAHMS.
-The expert forum provides a mechanism to the government to receive scientific input and evidence-based responses on questions regarding COVID-19.

 To date, the RRIF has produced responses on: